 The capital of The Kingdom of Tonga is also the capital of food as far as we are concerned!
-Key aspects of the Tongan culture can be experienced here, from drinking Kava to indulging in Tongan feasts.
-Foodies can browse the local produce and fish markets or take a tour of coffee roasteries and Tongan snack factories to delve a little deeper into the foodie scene of Tonga.
+Key aspects of the Tongan culture can be experienced in Nuku’alofa and across Tongatapu, from drinking kava to indulging in Tongan umu feasts.
+Foodies can browse the local produce and fish markets or take a tour of coffee roasteries to delve a little deeper into the foodie scene of Tonga.
 Not to mention, there are some excellent restaurants and bars to relax at after a hard day of exploring.
-Check out some of the best things to do in Nuku’alofa for foodies in the list below!
+Check out some of the best foodie experiences in Nuku’alofa and Tongatapu in the list below!

 1. Browse the Bustling Talamahu Market